joajfreitas/fcp-core/plugins/fcp_can_c/README.md

 # FCP CAN C generator

-fcp plugin to generate CAN bus C librtaries
+fcp plugin to generate CAN bus C libraries

 ## Usage